British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 (Expression) As a conventional greeting in countries where English is the primary language, “How are things?” has largely supplanted the more traditional “hello.”

-This idiom is frequently used in the society of the United Kingdom.
-However, this expression would be translated into other languages as “How are you doing?”
+However, this expression can be translated into other languages, such as “How are you doing?”

-For example, what are the current circumstances?
 I ask that you enjoy yourself while you witness the performance.
 It’s been a while.
 How are you?

 It is no longer merely a word used in the British Slang for Hello; it is used worldwide.

 For example, the statement, “It’s been a very long time since we’ve seen each other!”
-So, let’s get together for breakfast today.

 6. ‘Sup: